Benefactorum/app/README.md

    ```bash
    code .
    ```
-   Then click on the 'Reopen in Container' popup.
+   Then click on popups to install Dev Containers extension and to 'Reopen in Container'

    *Note: You can achieve this setup with any Dev Containers-compatible tool.*